11 Knots To Km H

 Historical Context: The Evolution of Nautical Measurement

 The use of knots as a unit of speed is deeply rooted in maritime history.
 Early sailors determined the speed of their ships using a simple device called a common log.
 This involved throwing a knotted rope overboard, allowing it to unwind at a known rate while measuring the time it took to unwind a specific length of rope.
-The number of knots passing in a given time gave a direct measure of the ship's speed in knots.
+Day to day, the number of knots passing in a given time gave a direct measure of the ship's speed in knots.
 This method, while seemingly rudimentary, served as a reliable way to estimate speed for centuries.
 The term "knot" persists as a testament to this historical practice.

 Beyond the Basic Conversion: Applications and Considerations